lumiliet/app-engine-evaluation/README.md

 ## Automatic scaling

-What amount of trafic is expected?
+What amount of traffic is expected?
 The current setup is limited to 2 instances.
 Will this always be sufficient?
 Consider configuring for automatic scaling.

 ## 1881searchapp
 The app is fetched from /1881searchapp when used on the website.
 I don't know why this url is used, from what I can see it is not significant and returns the same as /jklasdfjkl would.